June 26, 2018 | Purdue Global

 • Child Care and Development Fund: Part of Benefits.gov, the Child Care and Development Fund offers assistance to low-income families who need childcare due to work and school.

-• Childcare grants: Working parents may be eligible for childcare grants, either from the college they're attending or from the state government.
-Browse programs based on the state you live in on Benefits.gov.
+• Child care grants: Grants for parents going back to college are available either from the college they're attending or from the state government.
+Browse programs based on the state you live in at Benefits.gov.

 • Head Start: Head Start programs are school readiness programs for children (from infancy to age 5) from low-income families.